Damien Robinson: Tampa Bay Buccaneers

 On September 18, 1997, the Buccaneers signed Robinson off of the Eagles practice squad.
-During the 2000 NFL season, Robinson was one of the league's leading Free Safeties with 6 interceptions and 11 passes.
+During the 2000 NFL season, Robinson was one of the league's leading Free Safeties with 6 interceptions and 11 passes defended.
 Robinson was the starting free safety for the Tampa Bay Buccaneers.
 The number one defense in the NFL known for the Tampa 2 defense.
 Robinson was known for his ball hawking and hard hitting skills.

 New York Jets

 Robinson signed to the N.Y.
 Jets in 2001 as one of the top free agents on the market.
 Robinson is best known for the November 4, 2001 event at the Louisiana Superdome.
-His Jets were leading the New Orleans Saints, 16-9, late in the ball game.
+His Jets were leading the New Orleans Saints, 16–9, late in the ball game.
 After a routine offensive play, Robinson grabbed the face mask of Saints quarterback Aaron Brooks and continually pulled at the mask, bending Brooks backwards and twisting his neck.
 Saints offensive lineman Kyle Turley was furious, and attacked Robinson.
 It was a team scuffle as referees and players from both teams tried to separate them.
 Robinson knocked Turley's helmet off.
 Turley emerged from the ensuing scrum with Robinson's helmet and flung it across the field before making an obscene gesture.
 Turley later was fined $20,000 by the NFL for his actions.
 Robinson stayed in the game which was subsequently won by the Jets.